Total Knee Replacement

 Total knee replacement typically takes 1-2 hours to complete.
 Most patients spend one night in the hospital after surgery, though some may stay longer depending on their medical condition.

-Benefits and Risks of Total Knee Replacement
+Benefits of Total Knee Replacement

 Primary Benefits